-Welcome to 2016, the year of the revival of sugar, and the vindication of fructose.
+Welcome to the new year, the year of the revival of sugar and the vindication of fructose.
+Wishful thinking?

-If you have already made it, or for those of you who are still lingering in 2015, here are a few tips in relation to alcohol consumption.
+If you’ve already made it – or for those of you still lingering somewhere over in last year – here are some tips in relation to alcohol consumption.

-Fructose or sucrose are known to accelerate the metabolism of alcohol, so it can be helpful to mix your drinks with orange juice or a sweet soda or soft drink, or just add cane sugar like they do in many countries.
+Fructose or sucrose are known to accelerate the metabolism of alcohol, so it might be helpful to mix your drinks with orange juice or a sweet soda or soft drink.
+Or you can just add cane sugar like they have done in many countries, for many many years.

 “Oral administration of fructose or sucrose would result in blood alcohol levels returning to ‘sober levels’ in a considerably shorter time interval, reducing the time of sobering up by 3 to 4 hours.”